atumscot/web/manual/index.md

 ### Route network

 The Route Network is the primary layer in the NPT and the only one that is on by default when the tool loads.
-The route network estimates the number of people cycling on each road.
+The route network estimates the number of cycle trips on each road.
 It is designed to emphasise roads with lots of cycling potential and so aid planners in deciding where cycling infrastructure is needed.

 The route network provides a range of options and filters to allow you to view different networks based on different journey purposes and assumptions.
 Whether you're considering daily commutes or leisurely excursions, the Route Network layer adapts to reflect different cycling possibilities and planning assumptions.